purduesigbots/ChangeUp-15in/README.md

 The template contains a clang-format according to the [BLRS style guide](https://phabricator.purduesigbots.com/w/wiki/cs/design_pros2/styleguide/)
 This can be run by executing the `run-clang-format.sh` bash script and will automatically adjust all code in the project to follow the proper coding standards.
+To make life easier its best to install a clang-format extension to whatever editor your using.
+These extensions for [Atom (the PROS Editor)](https://atom.io/packages/clang-format) or [VS Code](https://marketplace.visualstudio.com/items?itemName=xaver.clang-format) will automaticaly format your code to the standard everytime you save.